 I can visualize — and I'm sure

-you have ideas to add to this list — a place where
+you can add to this list — a place where

 groups can meet, classes and public lectures can be given,

-available, where half-price tickets to cultural events (and even
+available, where reduced-price tickets to cultural events (even

 Indians games), Shaker Square gift